 Captain John Smith Chesapeake National Historic Trail

-Based in Jamestown, Smith and his crew of just over a dozen men courageously traveled and mapped almost 3,000 miles along the Chesapeake Bay, and visited scores of thriving Native American communities between 1607-1609.
+Based in Jamestown, Smith and his crew of just over a dozen men courageously traveled and mapped almost 3,000 miles along the Chesapeake Bay, and visited scores of thriving Native American communities from 1607-1609.
 The voyages ensured the survival of the English settlers at Jamestown and the birth of democracy in North America.

-To commemorate Smith’s voyages, the Chesapeake Bay community, including members of Congress, governors, state legislators, county commissioners, mayors, businesses, tourism agencies and non-profit organizations—including the Fund—worked together to build public support for the Captain John Smith Chesapeake National Historic Trail.
+Building the Nation’s First Water TrailTo commemorate Smith’s voyages, The Conservation Fund rallied support from the Chesapeake Bay community, including members of Congress, governors, state legislators, county commissioners, mayors, businesses, tourism agencies and non-profit organizations for the creation of the Captain John Smith Chesapeake National Historic Trail, the first entirely water-based trail in the National Trail System.
 The trail became official in 2006, just as the nation began to celebrate the 400th anniversary of this important chapter of American history.

-Today, the trail provides an unparalleled opportunity for the public to learn about Native American history, early English settlement and the Chesapeake Bay’s natural resources.
-The trail promotes public education through trail maps and guidebooks; classroom and field experiences; museum and website exhibits; and interpretive buoys.
-It offers tremendous economic opportunities through heritage tourism, such as: trail outfitting and guide services; motor coach tours; food, lodging and maritime commerce.
+Why This Project MattersToday, the trail provides an unparalleled opportunity for the public to learn about Native American history, early English settlement and the Chesapeake Bay’s natural resources.
+The trail promotes public education through trail maps and guidebooks, classroom and field experiences, museum and website exhibit, and interpretive buoys.
+It offers tremendous economic opportunities through heritage tourism, such as: trail outfitting and guide services, motor coach tours; food, lodging and maritime commerce.

-Continuing Conservation Along The Captain John Smith Chesapeake Trail
+- Captain John Smith National Historic Trail